charlescodigos/Causes-of-Deaths/README.md

 -	Download cause-specific mortality data from the Brazilian Ministry of Health's Mortality Information System (SIM);
 - Process the raw data and calculate mortality rates using IBGE population estimates and death counts;
 - Perform life expectancy decomposition from Horiuchi, Wilmoth and Pletcher (2008) in R package DemoDecomp by Riffe (2024);
-- Plot table and figures.
+- Create table and figures.

 Running the decomposition is computationally intensive and may take **approximately 36 hours** to complete.